Should I see a speech pathologist for that?

 • Why is my child not putting words together?

-• My child is nonverbal so how can I help them to communicate in other ways?
+• My child is nonverbal—how can I help them communicate in other ways?

 • Why does my child not play with other kids?

-• My child mixes with other children but why do they seem to struggle with forming and maintaining friendships?
+• My child interacts with other children but struggles with friendships—why?

 • Does my child stutter?